- 7 “Must Haves” For Every Church Website

 - Their role in the church and their vision of what God wants them to accomplish.

 - Something personal like their wife, kids, and hobbies.

-I think it is also a good idea to provide a welcome video from your pastor on your church's homepage.
-Nothing works better than a warm invitation from the pastor to come visit your church.
+I think it is also a good idea to provide a welcome video from your pastor on your church’s homepage.
+Nothing works better than a warm invitation from the pastor to come to visit your church.

 Children And Youth Ministry Information

 People want to know if there is childcare for small children and children’s ministry for older children and youth.
 Make sure they know if they need to take their kids to children’s church, who will be in charge of them, and the screening process you use for your children’s workers.
 In our church, we sing a couple of children’s songs all together as a congregation before dismissing our children to Children’s church.
 Let the parents know how you care for their children as well as them.

 Let People Know What Type Of Church You Are.

 One of the biggest mistakes I see on church websites is the attempt to be all things to all people.
 It is time to get honest.
 You are not, and neither is my church.
 You have values and beliefs that are unique to your congregation.

 Instead of trying to reach anyone, instead, embrace just reaching people that are looking for your type of church.

 Give them a clear idea of what your church values and beliefs.
 If you are a hymn singing church, tell them.
 If you are conservative, tell them.
 If you are concerned with social issues, tell them.
 They will find out anyways.